Tuition Fees for Short Full-time NC/NQ (Non-advanced) Courses

-Short full-time NC/NQ (non-advanced) courses normally last for 19 weeks.
+Short full-time NC/NQ (non-advanced) courses normally last for 18 or 19 weeks.

 Most students on short full-time NC/NQ (non-advanced) courses who are ordinarily resident in Scotland, or are a refugee resident in Scotland before the course starts, will have their fees paid direct to the college by the Scottish Funding Council (SFC).
 This is called fee-waiver.
 Please note that Asylum Seekers cannot get fee-waiver for short full-time courses.

 - If you meet residency criteria and you are ordinarily resident in Scotland, you don’t need to do anything else about tuition fees.

 - If you are in any doubt about your residency/immigration status please contact our Student Advice Centre on 0141 272 3636 to discuss or email email@example.com.

 - You may be asked to upload images of your residency/immigration documents or to bring them with you if you are enrolling in person.

 If you do not qualify for national fee-waiver, usually due to residency issues, you are liable for the payment of fees and these fees must be paid to the College in full prior to the start date of the course.

 - This will depend on your residency status.
 See table below.